GuzlejM/Phantom-Bookmarks/README.md

 Webpack

 # Demo
-Demo of the app you can find on the link below: https://phantom-bookmarks-k6ln-55aeqgvvs-guzlejm.vercel.app/
+Demo of the app you can find on this URL: https://phantom-bookmarks-k6ln-55aeqgvvs-guzlejm.vercel.app/